MariaaAT/snake/README.md

 Who didn't have, back in the 2000s, a Nokia phone and played the famous Snake game?
 To practice and continue learning Python I recreated this famous game.

-Let your memory fly and start playing!
+Let your memories fly and start playing!

 ## Installation